-Dave Cornell enters his eighth season as the head coach of the Connecticut College men´s lacrosse program.
+Dave Cornell enters his 11th season as the head coach of the Connecticut College men´s lacrosse program.

 In 2012, Cornell led the Camels to their second NCAA appearance in three years.
 The Camels surged in the second half of the season, winning their last five regular season contests.

 In 2010, Cornell directed the Camel men's lacrosse program to a 14-3 record that culminated with a home game in the second round of the NCAA Championship.
 The Camels set a school record with 13 consecutive wins, climbing all the way up to #6 in the United States Intercollegiate Lacrosse Association (USILA) National Poll.

 At the conclusion of the season, Cornell was honored by the New England Small College Athletic Conference (NESCAC) and the New England Intercollegiate Lacrosse Association (NEILA) as Coach of the Year.

 In addition to the numerous conference and regional accolades the Camels received during their historic season, the senior duo of Pete Crisafulli and Steve Dachille were honored as USILA All-Americans.

 Cornell joined the Camel athletic program after spending the previous two years as the lead defensive assistant coach at the University of Notre Dame.

 Under the direction of Fighting Irish head coach Kevin Corrigan, Cornell assisted in all phases of a nationally ranked program that qualified for the 2006 NCAA Championship.
 While Cornell´s most recent experience is at the Division 1 level, he carries deep ties to Division III intercollegiate lacrosse.
 Cornell was a two-time All-America selection at Gettysburg College, contributing to three Centennial Conference Championship teams with the Bullets.
 Gettysburg reached its pinnacle in 1995 with an appearance at the NCAA Final Four.